Promoters and hostesses FAQ

 Can I also take on a promotion job alongside my main job?

 We would like to answer this question in our "Promoter FAQ" & "Hostess FAQ".
 A promotional job is classed as short-term employment and must not be used to finance your livelihood.
 It is therefore necessary to do the job alongside your main job.
-You may need permission from your main employer to earn extra income.
+You may need permission from your main employer to earn additional income.
 In addition, the two jobs must not conflict in terms of time.

 Are there also nationwide or international jobs?
 Or are only regional offers available?

 We offer a wide range of jobs, so that not only regional, but also nationwide and even international jobs are available.
-However, some customers specify that they only want staff from the surrounding area.
+However, some customers specify that they only want staff from the local area.
 But there are also offers without such specifications.

 Unfortunately, it is not possible to work as a host/hostess or promoter on a professional basis.
 Professionally means that the activity is carried out to earn a living.
 Employment is only possible in the following situations:

-• there is a main occupation
+- there is a main occupation

 What do I need to consider with regard to tax?